Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Application to abelian varieties over number fields

-\begin{proof} Let $E/K$ be an elliptic curve.
-Then the coefficients $b_m(\mathfrak{p})$ satisfy hence This follows from the Weil bound when $\mathfrak{p}$ is a prime of good reduction, and is obvious when $\mathfrak{p}$ is a prime of bad reduction, as $|b_m(\mathfrak{p})| \leqslant 1$.
-Finally, since $L(s)$ has no pole, we have $r \geqslant 0$.
-Under the hypotheses of the theorem and by the Corollary~\ref{Corollary conductor bound in number fields}, we obtain hence $\mathfrak{f}_{E/K}$ is not trivial, and the curve $E$ has bad reduction at least at one prime. \end{proof}

-The converse may not be true: for a given $K$ if for every $F(x)$ and $\lambda$, we cannot deduce the existence of an elliptic curve with everywhere good reduction on $K$.
-In fact the existence of an abelian variety of any dimension with everywhere good reduction implies the above bound.

-The idea is then to implement an algorithm that, given a number field $K$, a Mestre test function $F$ and a certain $\lambda$, returns the lower bound indicated in the theorem.
-If a bound is greater than~$1$, this indicates there is no elliptic curve with everywhere good reduction over $K$.
-Of course the choice of $F(x)$ and $\lambda$ still has great importance.

-An important trick to improve on the naive approach is to observe that proving the non-existence of elliptic curves with everywhere good reduction over a field $K$ proves the same property on every subfield.
-Hence, if the computed conductor bound is not greater than $1$ for $K$, but is greater than~$1$ for an extension $L/K$, that implies a bound for $K$.
-The question then becomes how to choose a good extension.
-To answer this question, we define a normalized bound by taking the n-th root of the expression in Theorem~\ref{Theorem EGR over number fields}
+From this proposition we get the following theorem.
+Define, for any compact Mestre test function $F(x)$ and real $\lambda >0$,

 where $n$ is the degree of the field $K$ and $\delta_K$ is the root discriminant of $K$.
-Since $M_{\lambda,F}$ is independent of the field $K$, and by the properties of the root discriminant, this bound is well behaved in towers.
-The Corollary \ref{Corollary conductor bound in number fields} and the Hasse-Weil bound lead to the following inequality.

-\begin{proposition} Let $K$ be a number field of degree $n$, and $E / K$ be an elliptic curve of conductor~$\mathfrak{f}_{E/K}$.
+Since $M_{\lambda,F}$ is independent of the field $K$, and by the properties of the root discriminant, this bound is well behaved in towers of number field. \begin{theorem} Let $K$ be a number field of degree $n$.
+Let $E / K$ be an elliptic curve of conductor~$\mathfrak{f}_{E/K}$.
 For any $\lambda>0$ and $F(x)$ a compact Mestre test function, the following inequality holds:

-In particular, if the bound $B(K,F,\lambda)$ is greater than $1$, then there are no elliptic curves with everywhere good reduction over $K$. \end{proposition}
+In particular, if the bound $B(K,F,\lambda)$ is greater than $1$, then there are no elliptic curves with everywhere good reduction over $K$. \end{theorem} \begin{proof} We follow the strategy of Mestre used in the previous sections: take $F(x)$ a compact Mestre test function.
+By Proposition~\ref{equality in number fields} we have

+The terms $\Phi_F(\rho)$ are positive since $F(x)$ is a compact Mestre test function.
+Dividing by $n$, we obtain The result follows by using the Weil bound to minorate the terms $b_m(\mathfrak{p})$. \end{proof}

+The converse of Theorem~\ref{main result} may not be true: for a given $K$ if for every compact Mestre test function $F(x)$ and real parameter $\lambda >0$, we cannot deduce the existence of an elliptic curve with everywhere good reduction on $K$.
+Indeed the existence of an abelian variety of any dimension with everywhere good reduction implies the above bound.